LucaPaganin/webscraping/immob/api_immobiliare/README.md

 - The script uses random delays between requests to avoid being blocked by the server.
 - The script will stop if it reaches the maximum number of pages or if there's an error.
+- Macrozone filtering allows you to narrow down your search to specific areas within a city.
+- Use `--list-macrozones` to see available macrozones for your selected city.
+- For each city, macrozones are defined in `common_cities.json` file.